loewymalkov/Word-Counter/README.md

 ### USE

 Built for Epicodus' C# Testing independent review.
 Takes a user inputted sentence and word and counts how many times that word is in the sentence.
-An example input would be:
+An example input and output would be:
 - word: cat
 - sentence: this cat is a good cat
-- program returns: sentence contains the word cat twice.
+- prints to console the sentence contains the word cat twice.

 ### SET-UP